netreplica/templates/README.md

 * `cml/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in CML.
 * `cml/configs/<family>.j2`: templates for embedding startup configuration in the topology file.
 Use `<family>` to denote NOS family like `ios`, `nxos`, etc.

 To customize the way a topology file should be generated, first look if you can do that by redefining paramters in [`platform_map.yaml`](./platform_map.yaml).
 For example, you might want to modify `image` values depending on the `kind`.
 For more complicated changes, modify the J2 templates.
 You can also add new templates, if the platforms you have are not covered by the provided set of templates.
-For example, Containerlab supports a long list of [kinds](https://containerlab.dev/manual/kinds/), and you can add templates for any of them.
+Containerlab supports a long list of [kinds](https://containerlab.dev/manual/kinds/), and you can add templates for any of them.
 See the section below for more details on how to do that.

 # How to add a new template